-The latest example of this is when the Boston butt pork roast I had been planning to throw in the slow cooker on a Sunday was too frosty to proceed.
+The latest example of this is when the Boston butt pork roast I had been planning to throw in the crock pot on a Sunday to make my slow cooker pulled pork was too frosty to proceed.
 Given the facts that my Monday morning wasn’t shaping up to be ideal for slow cooking and that Boston butt requires some time to become nice and shreddable, helloooooo Instant Pot.

 Well.
 This coffee rubbed Instant Pot pulled pork came out just as I could have hoped for, all in a time frame that didn’t require me to start cooking dinner directly after breakfast.

-For this coffee rubbed Instant Pot pulled pork, you can brown the pork, saute the onions and garlic, pressure cook everything, and thicken the sauce all in the same cooking vessel.
+For this coffee rubbed pulled pork, you can brown the pork, saute the onions and garlic, pressure cook everything, and thicken the sauce all in the same cooking vessel.

 In addition to the time factor, that’s a huge benefit of an Instant Pot over a traditional slow cooker.
 Not that I’m abandoning my slow cooker.
 The Instant Pot has a lot of bells and whistles, and sometimes I just want to keep things super simple and dependably low and slow.

 Spice rub ingredients